Here's why Ford nixed in-wheel motors in F-150 Lightning electric truck

 Ford noted that the Lightning benefits from 7.4 million customer-equivalent F-150 development miles before being put into customer hands.

 To compare, Lordstown Motors said in March that it has about 20,000 real-world test miles on its Endurance pickup, plus about 200,000 miles on the motors themselves.
-It’s the first use of in-wheel hub motors in the industry.
+It’s the first use of in-wheel hub motors in the industry—although the startup Aptera also plans to use them in a solar-supplemented, efficiency-focused 1000-mile EV.

 Lordstown last month pulled its Endurance from the SCORE San Felipe 250 off-road race after it dramatically underestimated the energy needed to power the truck—although it reported the hub motors performed well and stood up to the test.